Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Savannah Quarters Dental Care will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Savannah Quarters Dental Care will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: